yinmo-public/clean-system/README.md

-# 清除系統垃圾.bat
 A simple .bat that help you clean up windows temp file